Sigmanor/cherkasyoblenergo-api/README.md

 ### Requirements

-- Go 1.x
+- Go 1.23 or higher
-- PostgreSQL
+- PostgreSQL 17
+- Docker and Docker Compose (for containerized deployment)

 ### Local Development